 Increase staff retention

-Ex-offenders often have higher levels of loyalty because of the higher value they place on having a job to and staying out of prison which can reduce recruitment costs.
+Ex-offenders often have higher levels of loyalty because of the higher value they place on having a job and staying out of prison, which can reduce recruitment costs.

 Make a difference